Samoelmoura/seazone_code_challenge/README.md

+# Please read the report file in the main folder
+# Tools and Requirements
+- Language: Python
+- Development: Jupyter Notebook
+- Delivery: Public Repository on Github
+- install requirements.txt

 # 1.0 Business Problem
 ## 1.1 Data description
 Seazone is a Proptech focused on the Short-Stay Vacation Homes market.
 This market is